leoninew/PomeloCli/README_en.md

 BRAVO, it is simple.
 Right?

-## Reference PomeloCli Development Command Line Plugin
+## 2. Reference PomeloCli Develop Command Line Plugin

 If just create command-line applications provided above, we don't have to publish such a project, because [CommandLineUtils](https://github.com/natemcmaster/CommandLineUtils) has done enough.
 As explained in the "Why It" chapter, we want to resolve issues  for command-line tools distribution and maintenance.